hiimbalii/popstock/docs/jira.md

 Define and implement 'portfolio', which displays the song shares owned by the user and enables them to sell the shares.
 Implement a solution to remove sold shares from the portfolio of the user and increment their balance

+* As a user I could be able to infinitly scroll

 ### Search
 Goals: Practice adding code to an 'existing' codebase, get better at using GET requests and forms.